TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/getting-started-python.md

 ---
-date: 2023-04-23T16:54:45Z
+date: 2024-05-10T11:54:00Z
-title: Creating Python gRPC Server
+title: "Getting Started: Creating A Python gRPC Server"
 ---

 In the realm of API integration, establishing seamless connections between services is paramount.

 Understanding the fundamentals of gRPC server implementation is crucial, especially when integrating with a Gateway solution like Tyk.
-This tutorial aims to provide practical insights into this process, starting with the basic principles of how to implement a Python gRPC server that integrates with Tyk Gateway.
+This guide aims to provide practical insights into this process, starting with the basic principles of how to implement a Python gRPC server that integrates with Tyk Gateway.

 ## Objectives

-By the end of this tutorial, you will be able to implement a gRPC server that will integrate with Tyk Gateway, setting the stage for further exploration in subsequent parts:
+By the end of this guide, you will be able to implement a gRPC server that will integrate with Tyk Gateway, setting the stage for further exploration in subsequent parts:

 - Establishing the necessary tools, Python libraries and gRPC service definition for implementing a gRPC server that integrates with Tyk Gateway.
 - Developing a basic gRPC server that echoes the request payload to the console, showcasing the core principles of integration.